 Again, each person is different.
 I cannot stress this enough.
 It is hard for me to predict what the experience and the sensations will be for any one person, but I can give a few examples that my patients have told me they experienced during and after treatments:

-I have even had a few patients say that the feeling they had after the treatment was what they imagined an out-of-body experience might be like; they felt light or floating.
+I have even had a few patients say that the feeling they had after the treatment was what they imagined an out-of-body experience might be like; they felt light or euphoric.
 As one the patients further explained, he felt "like dancing" because he felt so light on his feet!
-So overall, most people have a pleasant experience.
+Most people have a pleasant experience.

 What does it feel like while one gets an acupuncture treatment?
 What is the Qi sensation like?